Italian Republic vs Kingdom of Sweden

 Which country has an easier skilled-migration route, Italian Republic or Kingdom of Sweden?+

-Italian Republic’s EU Blue Card (Carta Blu UE) is the dominant skilled route; Kingdom of Sweden’s Work Permit (Arbetstillstånd) is the dominant skilled route.
+Italian Republic’s EU Blue Card (Carta Blu UE) requires a salary of at least No fixed published floor; Kingdom of Sweden’s Work Permit (Arbetstillstånd) requires SEK 34,470/month.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Italian Republic or Kingdom of Sweden have more visa routes without an employer sponsor?+